RMI/steel-guidance/technical_specification.md

 The data model extension consists of the following:

-1. AbatementTechnology: A qualitative measure of the
+1. AbatementTechnology:  A qualitative label of the techology used to reduce emissions in the steel supply chain.
+See [Terminology](https://github.com/RMI/steel-guidance/blob/main/technical_specification.md#abatement-technology)
-2. RecycledContentSet: contains information related to the total recycled content used in steel production. (see [4.3 Data Type: RecycledContentSet])
+2. RecycledContentSet: contains information related to the total recycled content used in steel production.
+See [4.3 Data Type: RecycledContentSet](https://github.com/RMI/steel-guidance/blob/main/technical_specification.md#43-data-type-recycledcontentset).
-3. ProcessGroupsSet: contains information related to the companies and steps of the steel production process. (see [4.5 Data Type ProcessGroupsSet]
+3. ProcessGroupsSet: contains information related to the companies and steps of the steel production process.
+See [4.5 Data Type ProcessGroupsSet](https://github.com/RMI/steel-guidance/blob/main/technical_specification.md#45-data-type-processgroupsset).

 ### 4.1.
 Data Type: AbatementTechnology